-This policy has been written in accordance with the Data Protection Act 1998.
-If you have any questions about the following policy please contact our Data Protection Compliance Officer at YMCA Exeter, 39/41 St David’s Hill, Exeter, EX4 4DA, telephone 01392 410530 or email email@example.com.
+This policy has been written in accordance with the Data Protection Act 1998 and to comply with the General Data Protection Regulation Act.
+If you have any questions about the following policy please contact our Data Controller at YMCA Exeter, 39/41 St David’s Hill, Exeter, EX4 4DA, telephone 01392 410530 or email firstname.lastname@example.org.

 Where we collect your personal information